-We provide a range of services to the oil and gas and renewable energy markets primarily in the Gulf of Mexico, U.S. East Coast, Brazil, North Sea, Asia Pacific and West Africa regions.
-We have expanded our service capabilities to the Gulf of Mexico shelf with the acquisition of the Alliance group of companies (collectively "Alliance") on July 1, 2022, which we have re-branded as Helix Alliance.
-Our services are segregated into four reportable business segments: Well Intervention, Robotics, Production Facilities and our new reporting segment, Shallow Water Abandonment, which was formed in the third quarter 2022 comprising the Helix Alliance business.
+We provide a range of services to the oil and gas and renewable energy markets primarily in the Gulf of Mexico (deepwater and shelf), U.S. East Coast, Brazil, North Sea, Asia Pacific and West Africa regions.
+Our services are segregated into four reportable business segments: Well Intervention, Robotics, Shallow Water Abandonment and Production Facilities.

-Our Well Intervention segment provides services enabling our customers to safely access offshore wells for the purpose of performing well production enhancement or decommissioning operations, thereby avoiding drilling new wells by extending the useful lives of existing wells and preserving the environment by safely decommissioning aged wells and restoring the seabed.
-Our well intervention vessels include the Q4000, the Q5000, the Q7000, the Seawell, the Well Enhancer, and the Siem Helix 1 and Siem Helix 2 chartered vessels.
+Our Well Intervention segment provides services enabling our customers to safely access subsea offshore wells for the purpose of performing production enhancement or decommissioning operations, thereby mitigating the need to drill new wells by extending the useful lives of existing wells and preserving the environment by preventing uncontrolled releases of oil and natural gas.
+Our well intervention vessels include the Q4000, the Q5000, the Q7000, the Seawell, the Well Enhancer, and the two chartered monohull vessels, the Siem Helix 1 and the Siem Helix 2.
 Our well intervention equipment includes intervention systems such as intervention riser systems ("IRSs"), subsea intervention lubricators ("SILs") and the Riserless Open-water Abandonment Module ("ROAM"), some of which we provide on a stand-alone basis.

-Our Robotics segment provides trenching, seabed clearance, offshore construction and inspection, repair and maintenance ("IRM") services to both the oil and gas and the renewable energy markets globally, thereby assisting the delivery of affordable and reliable energy and supporting the responsible transition away from a carbon-based economy.
-Additionally, our Robotics services are used in and complement our well intervention services.
+Our Robotics segment provides trenching, seabed clearance, offshore construction and inspection, repair and maintenance ("IRM") services to both the offshore oil and gas and renewable energy markets globally, thereby assisting with the delivery of renewable energy and supporting the responsible transition away from a carbon-based economy.
+Additionally, our robotics services are used in and complement our well intervention services.
 Our Robotics segment includes remotely operated vehicles ("ROVs"), trenchers, the IROV boulder grab and robotics support vessels under term charters as well as spot vessels as needed.
+We offer our ROVs, trenchers and the IROV boulder grab on a stand-alone basis or on an integrated basis with chartered robotics support vessels.

-Our Shallow Water Abandonment segment provides services in support of the upstream and midstream industries predominantly in the Gulf of Mexico shelf, through offshore oilfield decommissioning and reclamation, project management, engineered solutions, intervention, maintenance, repair, heavy lift and commercial diving services.
-Our Shallow Water Abandonment segment includes a diversified fleet of marine assets including liftboats, offshore supply vessels ("OSVs"), dive support vessels ("DSVs"), a heavy lift derrick barge, a crew boat and plug and abandonment ("P&A") and coiled tubing systems.
+Our Shallow Water Abandonment segment provides services in support of the upstream and midstream sectors in the Gulf of Mexico shelf, through offshore oilfield decommissioning and reclamation, plug and abandonment ("P&A") services, project management, engineered solutions, intervention, maintenance, repair, heavy lift and commercial diving services.
+Our Shallow Water Abandonment segment includes a diversified fleet of marine assets including liftboats, offshore supply vessels ("OSVs"), dive support vessels ("DSVs"), a heavy lift derrick barge, a crew boat, P&A systems and coiled tubing ("CT") systems.

-Our Production Facilities segment includes the Helix Producer I (the "HP I"), the Helix Fast Response System (the "HFRS") and our ownership of oil and gas properties.
+Our Production Facilities segment includes the Helix Producer I (the "HP I"), the Helix Fast Response System (the "HFRS") and our ownership of mature oil and gas properties.
 All of our current Production Facilities activities are located in the Gulf of Mexico.